Home » Romtronic Engineering Hub » Design & DFM (Design for Manufacturability) » How to choose the correct wire gauge for your wire harness

 Choosing the correct wire gauge is critical to harness design, but it doesn’t stop there.
 You also need a manufacturer who understands how to integrate gauge selection with insulation type, connector compatibility, and environmental demands.

-Romtronic is a trusted custom wire harness manufacturer serving global automotive, aerospace, consumer electronics, and industrial automation clients.
+Romtronic is a trusted custom wire harness manufacturer serving global clients in the automotive, aerospace, consumer electronics, and industrial automation industries.
 With deep engineering expertise and in-house production capabilities, we help ensure every harness is optimized for safety, efficiency, and compliance.

 Let Romtronic support your next project with precision-engineered harnesses tailored to your needs.